Table of Contents

 - Coastlines are a temporary feature and are liable to change.

-- Several other combinations of fitting in of landforms could be attempted.
+- Several other combinations of fitting in of unrelated landforms could be attempted.

-- Continental Drift Theory shifts India’s position too much to the south, distorting its relation with the Mediterranean Sea and the Alps.
+- Continental Drift Theory shifts India’s position too much to the south, distorting its relationship with the Mediterranean Sea and the Alps.

 - The mountains do not always exhibit geological affinity.